In this tutorial, you will see how to perform protein docking with the Hex SAMSON Extension.

 Please note, that the system in the tutorial file has all the water already removed and hydrogens already added, so you don’t need to remove water and add hydrogens.

-To remove water, click on Biology menu > Select > Water to select the water structures and atoms in the document and then click on the Current selection in the Document view and choose Erase selection in the context menu.
+To remove water, click on Select menu > Water to select the water structures and atoms in the document and then click on the Current selection in the Document view and choose Erase selection in the context menu.

-To add hydrogens to a protein, click on Biology menu > Prepare > Add H by res. type – this will add hydrogens to the system for the standard pH based on amino acid types.
+To add hydrogens to a protein, click on Edit menu > Add hydrogens – this will add hydrogens to the system for the standard pH based on amino acid types.

 For the visualization purpose, let’s now add a secondary structure visual model for each of the two proteins.
-In the Document view, select the 2PTC_E structural model and then go to Visualization menu > Add visual model (Ctrl/Cmd⌘ + Shift + V) and select the secondary structure visual model.
+In the Document view, select the 2PTC_E structural model and then go to Visualization menu > Visual model > Ribbons.
 Repeat the same for the 2PTC_I structural model as well.
-You can also add a secondary structure visual model for the selection in one click by clicking on Biology menu > Visualize > Secondary structure.

 Now you can hide the 2PTC_E and 2PTC_I structural models by unchecking them in the Document view.